How to Speak French: The Faster Way to Learn French

 - The Pomodoro Technique.
 Break up your study sessions into 25 minute chunks.
 This gives you better focus, so you learn more in a shorter time.

-Where can you find native speakers to practise with?
-It’s actually really simple.
+Where can you find native French speakers to practise with?
+It's actually really simple.

 No matter where you live you can still find people, either online or offline, to speak with in French.
 I like to search for native French speakers on:

 - italki.
-This is the first place I go to find French speakers.
-You can find language exchange partners (free!), or pay for one-on-one lessons (reasonably priced).
+This is the first place I go to find French tutors and pay for one-on-one lessons (reasonably priced).